itmitica/fragfrag/README.md

 ## How to split into fragments
 ### Fragmentation points
 Define fragmentation points in the `index.html` template file: insert `fragfrag(number_description)` lines in the template file.
 This is up to you, you set the rules of fragmentation. `number` is required.
 Any numbered sequences will do, but keep an ascending order. `description` is not required but may be really useful with recognizing the content in the file fragment.

+#### How to sequence the numbers
+I separate template content in contexts: doc, head, body.
+I further separate each context into smaller contexts: meta, title, css, js, main content.
+And so on, until I have defined a context structure fit for my purpose.
+Hence, each template file could have a different context structure.

+I use hundreds as stepping points from the previous context: 100, 200 and so on.
+I use tens as stepping points for fragments inside a context so that I can add fragments in between later.
+I start a context from ten and end a context with ninety: e.g. 110 to 190.
+This way I can add fragments to that respective context, before its very beginning or its very ending, when needed: e.g. 105 or 195.

+If contexts are nested, then for the outer nested context it's not possible to use the same hundreds for its end.
+So I just step up on the hundreds to point out the new context switch, from the inner context to the outer context, and then put directly the ninety: e.g. [110 [210 220 290] 390].

 ### Fragmentate
 Run `AutoHotkeyU32.exe path/to/fragfrag/template.ahk path/to/project` to generate a `_fragfrag` directory and the file fragments from the template file.